Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   Application-specific changes to default destinations for users' DNS queries might increase or decrease user privacy - it is highly dependant on the network context and the application-specific default.
-This is an area of active debate.

-  The IETF is working on a number of issues related to application-specific DNS settings.
-For example there have been discussions on the IETF ADD mailing list [ADD] and a proposal for a new ABCD working group [ABCD].
+This is an area of active debate and the IETF is working on a number of issues related to application-specific DNS settings.

 ####  Active Attacks on Resolver Configuration